About the Rohingya

 Culture Center

-The need for such a center, which could provide social services for the growing community, help with assimilation by providing much needed English language instruction, was first conceptualized by Nasir Zakaria, the center’s current director, and one of the first Rohingya refugees to arrive in Chicago.
-It opened on April 9, 2016.
+The need for such a center, which could provide social services for the growing community, was first conceptualized by Nasir Zakaria, RCC’s current Executive Director, and one of the first Rohingya refugees to arrive in Chicago.
+RCC opened on April 9, 2016.
 Since then, the number of programs and the number of constituents has only grown.

-A community based social service organization aimed at serving the needs of the Rohingya refugee population in Chicago
+The Rohingya Culture Center is a community-based social service organization serving the needs of the Rohingya refugee population in Chicago.

 Board Members